Coastal taipan: Diet

 The coastal taipan's diet consists predominantly of rats, mice, and bandicoots, with various species of birds taken opportunistically.
 In 2010, a dead coastal taipan was found to have ingested a cane toad.
 Whether the snake had been poisoned by the toad and died, or had resisted the poison and been killed by a vehicle (as it was found on a road with neck trauma) was unknown.

 When hunting, it appears to actively scan for prey using its well-developed eyesight, and is often seen traveling with its head raised slightly above ground level.
 Once prey is detected, the snake "freezes" before hurling itself forward and issuing several quick bites.
 The prey is released and allowed to stagger away.
-This strategy minimizes the snake's chance of being harmed in retaliation, particularly by rats, which can inflict lethal damage with their long incisors and claws.
+This strategy minimises the snake's chance of being harmed in retaliation, particularly by rats, which can inflict lethal damage with their long incisors and claws.

-The coastal taipan closely resembles the African black mamba (Dendroaspis polylepis) in size, body shape, colour, venom toxicity, and hunting behaviour—both employing a "snap and release" strategy.
-This convergence is thought due to their adaptation to hunting mammals; the large size to eat large prey, and lethal venom to immobilise prey quickly before they can damage the predator.
+The coastal taipan closely resembles the African black mamba (Dendroaspis polylepis) in body shape, venom toxicity, and hunting behaviour—both employing a "snap and release" strategy.
+This convergence is thought due to their adaptation to hunting mammals; the large size is needed to eat large prey, and lethal venom is to immobilise prey quickly before they can damage the predator.